-A trip to Berlin wouldn't be complete without paying a visit to Potsdam, known for its 18th-century baroque architecture; Sanssouci Park, the former residence of the Prussian royals; historical landmarks; and charming boutique and café-lined cobblestone streets.
+A trip to Berlin wouldn't be complete without paying a visit to Potsdam, known for its 18th-century baroque architecture, especially Sanssouci Park, the former residence of the Prussian royals.
+The town center offers historical landmarks, charming boutiques, and café-lined cobblestone streets.
 The bonus is that it's only a half-hour trip from Berlin.

-Potsdam sits on the Havel River and its small Harbor area shows off modern and vintage-style boats, a casting off point for boat tours around the area or back to Berlin.
+Potsdam is on the Havel River, and its small harbor area showing off modern and vintage-style boats is a casting-off point for boat tours around the area or back to Berlin.

 Potsdam also plays a central role in the history of film.
-The world’s first major movie studios opened in 1911 in Babelsberg, just south of Potsdam, developing the area into a prewar Hollywood.
+The world’s first major movie studio opened in 1911 in Babelsberg, just east of Potsdam, and turned the area into a prewar Hollywood.
 Fritz Lang’s Metropolis and The Blue Angel with Marlene Dietrich were both filmed here, and many modern filmmakers continue to use the studios.
 The historic Filmmuseum Potsdam will interest film buffs.